What is the Statement of Cash Flows?

 - Cash flow from Financing Activities – Box Cash Flow from Financing Activities has shown a variable trend.
 In 2015, Box came up with its IPO and therefore its Cash Flow from Financing increased to $345.45 million in 2015.
 Prior to its IPO, Box was financed by Private Equity Investors.

-This has been a guide to what is Statement of Cash Flows.
-Here we discuss the three types of cash flow statements (CFO, CFI and CFF) along with practical examples.
-You may learn more about Cash Flows from the following examples –
+This has been a guide to what is Statement of Cash Flows and its definition.
+Here we discuss the format of cash flow statement including CFO, CFI, and CFF along with its interpretation.
+You may learn more about accounting from the following articles –

 - Dividend Policy